ColeHiggins2/ColeHiggins2/README.md

 **`Software Engineer (Development/Automation/Testing)`**

 I'm a software engineer with experience in full-stack development, automation testing, and back-end scripting for ETL processes.
-Currently, I work at Red Hat, where I focus on building the automation framework and developing internal tools to support Satellite QE.
+Currently, I work at Red Hat, where I focus on building an automation framework and developing internal tools to support Satellite QE.

 ---